 Relatively cheap and safe, creatine helps to replenish ATP -- the main energy source for cells -- during intense exercise.
 Unlike with many supplements, you do not experience the effects of creatine instantaneously.
 Your cells store creatine for future use, keeping your muscles saturated for when you need it the most.
 However, other factors can influence how quickly creatine works.

 While not required, you may decide to begin creatine supplementation with what is commonly known as a “loading phase.”
-As described in 2007 research in the Journal of the International Society of Sports Nutrition, a loading phase is a period of additional creatine ingestion aimed at saturating your muscles as quickly as possible.
-By taking 20 grams of creatine daily for the first week, subjects in the study increased their total creatine concentrations by 10 to 40 percent in six days versus 28 days for those that only used 3 grams per day.
-Either option proves effective in the long run, but if you want to see results from creatine quickly, a loading phase may be the right choice for you.
+As described in a 2007 review in the Journal of the International Society of Sports Nutrition, a loading phase is a period of additional creatine ingestion aimed at saturating your muscles as quickly as possible.
+According to this review, subjects who took a creatine supplement daily for a week or more increased their total creatine concentrations.
+If you want to see results from creatine quickly, a loading phase may be the right choice for you.

 Whether you choose to load creatine or not, you will need to decide on your maintenance dose.
 This dose is the amount of creatine you take daily after loading; in the absence of a loading phase, it is how much creatine you take from the beginning.
 Many products recommend 5 grams daily taken at your convenience to influence strength gains.
 If you are not very active, daily doses as low as 2 grams may still offer benefits, especially for cognition.
 A 2012 study in the Journal of the International Society of Sports Nutrition suggested that athletes aim for 0.1 gram of creatine per kilogram of body weight to support muscular adaptations.
 If you follow an intense resistance-training program, inadequate creatine supplementation can lead to depleted creatine stores -- and stalled progress.
 Your maintenance dose remains an integral factor in how quickly -- and how consistently -- you see results from creatine.